howardpchen/ink2md/README.md

 ```

 Follow the printed OAuth link in a browser, approve the consent screen, and
 wait for the run to finish.
+When running on a headless host the command will
+print the URL and, after you authorize in a separate browser, prompt for the
+verification code—paste it back into the SSH session to complete the flow.
+The
-The resulting token is saved to
+resulting token is saved to
 `/var/lib/pdf2md-monitor/google_drive_token.json`; subsequent service runs reuse
 it automatically.